SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

 Now the actual model.

 Init method

-For the encoder and the decoder part, we create a empty list, and append the layers to it using a for loop.
+We create an empty list and append the layers to it using a for loop for the encoder and decoder parts.

-The features size is given as a input param to the class.
+The feature size is given as an input param to the class.

 Since the input image is RGB, in channels = 3.
 Output is just binary, so out channels = 1.
 (Its either car or not car)